-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team postponements, in terms of the Framework.
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response compliance with MES in light of the non-compliance with PM NAAQSs in Sasolburg.
+No postponements should be granted for any other pollutant emission regulated in terms of the MES, given the fact that NAAQS for PM and SO2 are not compliant in Sasolburg and compliance with NAAQSs is a fundamental requirement for the granting of postponements, in terms of the Framework.
 Other considerations from the Framework indicate that when considering an application for postponement of compliance time frames for an industry it is important for the decision maker to bear in mind the factors that the competent authority is required to take into consideration in listing an activity in the first place.
-These are set out in paragraph 5.4.3.3 of the Framework where it states: "the identification and prioritisation of activities to be added or removed from the listed activities shall be based on but not limited to the factors outlined in 5.3.3 of the 2013 Framework.
-These include proximity to sensitive receptors eg residential areas and schools, and emitters of concern based on volumes of emission and the nature of the pollutant."
-27 Oct 2014 Whilst there is no reference in the postponement requirements of the NAQF to the quoted paragraph (which deals with listing and not postponing activities), nevertheless the information referred to in paragraph 5.3.3 of the NAQF has been included in the AIR.
+These are set out in paragraph 5.4.3.3 of the Framework where it states: "the identification and prioritisation of activities to 27 Oct 2014 Whilst there is no reference in the postponement requirements of the NAQF to the quoted paragraph (which deals with listing and not postponing activities), nevertheless the information referred to in paragraph 5.3.3 of the NAQF has been included in the AIR.
 Information on modelled concentrations at sensitive receptors is provided in Section 5 of the AIR in the form of bar graphs.
-The methodology used to identify sensitive receptors were selected based on the following factors: Location of residential areas to assess impact on communities - the entire residential area is seen as a sensitive receptor as it contains various sensitive receptors such as schools within the residential areas Location of monitoring stations for purposes of model validation Locations of maximum modelled ambient impact to determine the maximum impact of the emissions.
+The methodology used to identify sensitive receptors is detailed in Section 5.1.8.
+Sensitive receptors were selected based on the following factors: • Location of residential areas to assess impact on communities - the entire residential area is seen as a sensitive receptor as it contains various sensitive receptors such as schools within the residential areas • Location of monitoring stations for purposes of model validation • Locations of maximum modelled ambient impact to determine the maximum impact of the emissions.
 In addition to the sensitive receptors at which concentrations were specifically extracted, schools and hospitals were also indicated on the isopleth plots for further information.
-As visible in the isopleth plots, the sensitive receptors are located in close proximity to schools and hospitals, most of which are located within the surrounding residential areas.
-The standard applies to ambient air impacts from Ms Angela Andrews LRC 27 Oct 2014 LRC Submission
+As visible in the isopleth plots, the

-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team all sources seen collectively, not solely to the emissions of the applicants, seen in isolation from other emitters in the airshed.
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response be added or removed from the listed activities shall be based on but not limited to the factors outlined in 5.3.3 of the 2013 Framework.
+These include proximity to sensitive receptors e.g. residential areas and schools, and emitters of concern based on volumes of emission and the nature of the pollutant." sensitive receptors are located in close proximity to schools and hospitals, most of which are located within the surrounding residential areas.
+The standard applies to ambient air impacts from all sources seen collectively, not solely to the emissions of the applicants, seen in isolation from other emitters in the airshed.
 The latter interpretation would undermine the regulatory purpose of AQA, which contains a duty on the state to enhance air quality so as to secure an environment that is not harmful to health.
-The further requirement for the postponement was that it should have been submitted to the appropriate Air Quality Officer at least a year before the specific compliance date.
-An intention is not an action and Sasol is therefore still not compliant with this requirement.
-Ms Angela Andrews LRC 27 Oct 2014 LRC Submission Instead of complying with the mandatory requirements of the AQA and its framework Sasol submits its own theory of the considerations that are relevant to an application of this nature.
-In terms of the Promotion of Administrative Justice Act Ms Angela Andrews LRC 27 Oct 2014 LRC Submission
+Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission The further requirement for the postponement was that it should have been submitted to the appropriate Air Quality Officer at least a year before the specific compliance date.
+An Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission